 Trademark rights only arise when a trademark is used in commerce.
 In a dispute between two parties as to who owns a trademark, courts do not look at who first thought up the mark or disclosed it, but who used it first in commerce.
+This, too, you can deduce from the concepts of source and reputation.
+If trademark law cared about incentivizing design, then it might award priority to the first party to create the mark.
+But because trademark cares about source and reputation, priority goes to the first party to use the mark in commerce, because it is the mark's use in commerce that can build reputation by signifying the commercial source of goods or services.

-Those wishing to reserve a trademark ahead of time can file an intent-to-use application with the U.S. Patent and Trademark Office, but unless extensions are obtained, actual use must occur within six months.
+It is possible for companies to prepare ahead of time for the launch a new brand with an intent-to-use application filed with the U.S. Patent and Trademark Office.
+This will reserve a trademark pending debut of the mark.
+But vesting of the incipient trademark still requires commercial use.
+And unless extensions are obtained, actual commercial use must occur within six months of the filing of the application.